 Meeting planners are well aware of the cost advantages of midsized cities vs. first-tier meeting destinations.
-It’s just that affordability often takes a back seat to the allure and amenities of larger metropolitan areas.
+It’s just that affordability often took a back seat to the allure and amenities of larger metropolitan areas.

 Photo by Bryan Esler for Gerald R. Ford International Airport